Cancer Research UK logo.

 Recovering from brain surgery can take some time, both in hospital and at home.
 Neurosurgery is a big operation.
 Many children stay in an intensive or high dependency unit for the first few days.
 After that they are usually looked after on the children’s ward.

 It’s difficult to say how long your child will spend on the ward.
 Some children are only in for several days but some stay for longer.
-This is usually children who need intensive rehabilitation Open a glossary item after surgery.
+This is usually children who need intensive after surgery.

 Children’s wards can be busy and noisy places.
 But they tend to be more relaxed and child friendly places than adult wards and intensive care units.
 The nurses won’t need to do quite so many checks once they are on the children’s ward.
 And you should be able to be more involved in their care.